Have you ever heard of Noam Chomsky?

 As most of us consume our information through mainstream media, it’s easy to see why he isn’t as popular as he should be.

 Below are some Noam Chomsky quotes.
 It is a selection of his most biting quotes on society, politics and human life.
-If you enjoy these, I highly recommend you also check out our interview with him on the challenges and achievements of humanity.

 “We shouldn’t be looking for heroes, we should be looking for good ideas.”